Come splish-splash behind the windscreen of Ducati’s new next-generation middleweight Panigale in the 2014 Ducati 899 Panigale First Ride Video.

 In terms of braking the ABS 2 setting seemed to be the ticket initially though it could catch you off guard by cycling/pulsating through the lever if you weren’t smooth with initial front brake application.
 Considering the high grip of the Pirelli rain tires a lower ABS setting might have netted a more positive result but we simply didn’t have the time to try it as our riding was limited to just 30 minutes.

 We did, however, get a taste of the engine’s power in Sport mode, which gives full access to the engine’s power with a gentler throttle response as compared to the Race setting.
 As expected the 898cc motor has an appetite for revs.
-This can make it slightly more challenging to ride as you really have
+This can make it slightly more challenging to ride as you really have to have the engine spinning in the upper two-thirds of the rpm range for it to accelerate optimally.
+Gone are the days where you could run a Ducati sportbike a gear high and let the wave of torque pull you out.
+Its powerband is more four-cylinder like than ever before which could be a good thing, or a bad thing depending on what you like and where you ride.

 - Electronics make it easier to ride on slick roads